FINDING YOUR FLOW TOOLKIT

 Lose Yourself in Nature: Find a natural place to wander.
 With so many pre-constructed environments that channel our daily actions, finding a natural place to spend some time can support your sense of well-being and existential grounding.

 Get Physical: Commit to daily physical activity of any kind.
-For those who are able, there is no substitute for physical movement.
-If you are not physically active 3-5 days a week for at least 30 minutes, now is the time make that happen.
+For those who are able, there is no substitute for a physical movement.
+If you are not physically active 3-5 days a week for at least 30 minutes, now is the time to make that happen.
 Start with a walk and let it evolve from there.
 Visit your local recreational center or gym and work with a professional to build a physical routine.
 There is no balance without movement.

 Savor Life’s Pleasures: Build a list of the little things that bring you joy and savor them: driving and listening to a book, getting a massage, eating a cheeseburger, taking a scenic drive.
 Whatever your simple pleasures, build your list and practice being fully present with them.

 Practice Mindfulness: Take time to do nothing more than to be present and let go of control.
 There is no practice that is as equally profound as it is simple.
-Doing nothing but breathing, in through nose and out through the mouth, letting all thoughts go, just being, is one of the bodies biggest secrets for reset and renewal.
+Doing nothing but breathing, in through the nose and out through the mouth, letting all thoughts go, just being, is one of the bodies biggest secrets for reset and renewal.

-Find the Humor: Humor in all of its forms, takes the edge off.
+Find the Humor: Humor in all of its forms takes the edge off.
 Friend and colleague Jeff Evans (a member of the first team to summit Mt.
 Everest with a blind man) speaks of their use of “positive pessimism” in uncomfortable moments.
 They would say things like “It’s cold but at least I’m wet”, which brought perspective to the moment.
 This technique is common amongst Navy SEAL’s who spend much of their deployment hours in harsh conditions.
-Whether it’s funny movies or light hearted practical jokes, identify what lightens the mood, makes you laugh, and brings a little more humor into your day.
+Whether it’s funny movies or light-hearted practical jokes, identify what lightens the mood, makes you laugh, and brings a little more humor into your day.